Welcome to the National Bread Museum's

 The eastern side has an additional stand-alone admin office building.
 Every time throughout a 50-year period (1900-1950), as the people's need arose for the purpose of the granary, another addition was built.

-An antique grain sorting machine (from the early 1900s) on the top floor above what had been 18, massive wooden-beamed grain hoppers.
+An antique grain sorting machine (from the early 1900s), on the top floor of the 2 floors above what had been 18, massive wooden-beamed grain hoppers.
+You can still see part of them in the ceiling when entering on the west side.

-An antique grain sorting machine (from the early 1900s) on the top floor above what had been 18, massive wooden-beamed grain hoppers.
+An antique grain sorting machine (from the early 1900s), on the top floor of the 2 floors above what had been 18, massive wooden-beamed grain hoppers.
+You can still see part of them in the ceiling when entering on the west side.

 100+ years of wear and tear, but still standing.